Intraocular (Eye) Melanoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Intraocular (Eye) Melanoma

 The choroid is the layer of blood vessels that bring oxygen and nutrients to the eye.
 Most intraocular melanomas begin in the choroid.

 Anatomy of the eye, showing the outside and inside of the eye including the sclera, cornea, iris, ciliary body, choroid, retina, vitreous humor, and optic nerve.
 The vitreous humor is a liquid that fills the center of the eye.

 Intraocular melanoma is a rare cancer, but it is the most common eye cancer in adults.

 Age and sun exposure may increase the risk of developing intraocular melanoma.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for intraocular melanoma include the following: